 - Recruitment.
 Less than half of investment firms are succeeding in bringing in and promoting more women.
 “Retention of junior female employees is essential for future progress in closing the gender gap within the leadership.”
 Most firms report they lean heavily on networks, referrals and “cultural fit.”
 In male-dominated firms, that can stifle diversity.

 - Due diligence.
-Nearly two-thirds of limited-partner investors say gender diversity important to them when investing, but only one-quarter ask about it during their due diligence processes.
+Nearly two-thirds of limited-partner investors say gender diversity is important to them when investing, but only one-quarter ask about it during their due diligence processes.
 General partners say limited partners rarely ask them about diversity.

 - Portfolio selection.
 The median gender-balanced portfolio companies generated a 64% increase in valuation between funding rounds, about 10 percentage points higher than gender-imbalance companies.
 Women-led enterprises attracted less than 3% of global venture capital in 2017.